Breathing Life into Inventive Health Care Ideas

-Ensuring low-income Californians have access to coverage they can understand, use, and afford
+- Ensuring that Californians with low incomes have access to coverage they can understand, use, and afford

-Increasing care options that low-income consumers will find to be more convenient, easier to use, and cost-effective
+- Increasing care options that consumers with low incomes will find to be more convenient, easier to use, and cost-effective

 Similarly, we seek new approaches to advancing the quality of care by:

 Using these criteria, the fund has collaborated with companies such as CareInSync (since acquired by Hearst Health) for its mobile app that connects care providers.
 We invested in Swoop, a software-as-a-service (SAAS) platform from healthfinch that facilitates the prescription refill process with clinically based protocols and automated workflows.
 We funded Omada Health for its online digital health program that helps employers and health plans tackle chronic disease in an engaging, effective, and scalable way.
-Each of these companies is helping ease health care problems that have a significant effect on California’s low-income population.
+Each of these companies is helping ease health care problems that have a significant effect on California’s population with low income.